Buying

 9. Stakeholder Collaboration

 Procurement doesn’t operate in isolation.
-Close collaboration with finance, IT, operations, and business units ensures purchasing decisions align with broader organizational goals.
-By sharing data and insights, procurement becomes a trusted advisor across departments.
+Close collaboration with finance, IT, legal, and operations ensures purchasing decisions align with broader goals.
+Slack and Teams integrations turn intake into a conversation that happens where work already happens.

 Why it matters: